 How payments are made

-The way that payments are made into your pension is either through SMART Pensions (also known as salary sacrifice) or tax relief.
+The way that payments are made into your pension is either through SMART Pensions (also known as salary sacrifice) or after-tax earnings.

 If you're not sure how payments are made into the BTRSS, ask BT.

 - You pay the same amount into your pension as you would if you weren't paying by SMART Pensions

 - You'll save on National Insurance (NI) contributions and reduce the amount of your earnings that are subject to income tax